Skip to content

 Common weight loss medications

-Please note: Phentermine and Qsymia are controlled substances and cannot be prescribed at PlushCare.
+Please note: Phentermine and Qsymia are controlled substances and cannot be prescribed at PlushCare due to federal law.
 Learn more about how weight loss medications work.

 FDA-approved weight loss medications